Liverpool Fc were dumped out by the hosts Manchester United Fc, after losing 3-2 in the Fourth Round of the FA Cup 2020-21.

 Unable to cope with the pressure particularly the left flank, the Red Devils heaped pressure on the Reds throughout the First Half.

-The Reds would feel much relieved that the First Half ended at 1-1.
+After sustained pressure from the hosts, the Reds would feel much relieved that the First Half ended at 1-1.

-Following an neat pass from Greenwood in the 48th minute, a miscued clearance from Rhys Williams helped Rashford to pounce on the ball who then neatly placed the ball in the bottom right corner of the net to make 2-1 for the home side.
+Later after the Second Half began; following an neat pass from Greenwood in the 48th minute, a miscued clearance from Rhys Williams helped Rashford to pounce on the ball who then neatly placed the ball in the bottom right corner of the net to make 2-1 for the home side.

 Wijnaldum was replaced by Mané in the 62nd minute which meant Curtis Jones moved back to Left Midfield Position.